FreeSlave/halflife-featureful/documentation/content/docs/configuration/journal.md

 # {{% param "title" %}}

 Featureful SDK implements a simple journal window that can be used to show objectives, hints and other texts to the player.
-Journal consists of sections, and each section may have the header and the message text.
+Journal consists of *sections*, and each section may have the *header* and the message text.
+The journal is designed to support the localization via the [translatable messages]({{< ref "text-messages/#translatable-messages" >}}).

 ![Journal window](/images/journal-window.png)

 Journal is currently for singleplayer only, and it can be opened by the same key that is used to show scoreboard in multiplayer.

-Getting a new journal record can show the notification message on the player's screen and optionally play a notification sound.
+Getting a new journal record (see [Usage](#usage)) can show the notification message on the player's screen and optionally play a notification sound.
 Multiple notifications may render at the same time: they will appear in the delivery order.

 ## Configuration

-The journal sections are configured in the **journal.json** file (in the mod main directory).
+The journal look and sections are configured in the **journal.json** file (in the mod main directory).

 Example: